Following are a few tips for fusers; also known as the Rules of Etiquette from the Chicago School of Fusing.

 - Cut fused fabrics web-side up when using rotary cutter so the glue side does not stick to the mat and fray fabric upon removal.
 Also, it is easier to see areas where there is no glue.

-- Whenever possible, overlap dark colored fabrics on top of light value fabrics.
+- Whenever possible, overlap dark colored fabrics on top of light value fabrics when joining the fabrics.
 Dark fabrics may cast a shadow if placed under light value fabrics.

 - Fuse-tack elements for only 3 seconds and with little pressure.
-Too much heat applied repeatedly will weaken the glue, burn it into the fabric, change the fabric color, and elements will no long adhere to other fabrics.
+Too much heat applied repeatedly will weaken the glue, burn it into the fabric, change the fabric color, make the fabric stiff, and elements will no long adhere to other fabrics.
 Elements that are fuse-tacked can be easily removed, although, there may be some fibers and glue left on the surface.

 - Test your batting before fusing your quilt on top.
-Some battings have a scrim side that may cause the quilt to ripple.
+Some batts have a scrim side that may cause the quilt to ripple.
 Do not fuse to the scrim.
-Hobb’s Premium 80/20 Heirloom cotton batting works best.
+Hobb’s Premium 80/20 Heirloom cotton or wool batting works best.

-- Once complete, add water to your iron and steam set the quilt top to the batting by gliding the iron across the quilt for 10 seconds in each spot.
+- Once complete, remove your quilt top from the release paper, add water to your iron, and steam set the quilt top to the batting by gliding the iron across the quilt for 10 seconds in each spot.
 Use a dry press cloth to protect the quilt top.
 Steaming makes the quilt easier to hand stitch (just through the top and batting) or machine stitch.

 - Save all your fused scraps.
 They are great for tiny elements and collage work.

 - And most importantly, keep the iron and ironing surface free of fusible web.
 If the web touches a hot iron, the glue may transfer to the surface of your quilt.
-Keep irons clean.
+Learn how to clean your iron here.

 324 Vincent Place, Elgin, IL 60123 email@example.com www.artfabrik.com